- 1. Who is environmental sustainability organization SSPI?

-How to teach people to quilt - The story of the SSPI in Uganda Nakivale refugee camp
+How to teach people to quilt - Sustainable Quilting classes in Nakivale, Uganda with the SSPI

 -Moise Sarick, Founder SSPI, Uganda